RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-Enables a registered member to login and gives access to a profile page (see below).
-A seperate contact form is given to members for record or cassette reservations once logged in.
+<p>Enables a registered member to login and gives access to a profile page (see below).
+A seperate contact form is given to
+members for record or cassette reservations once logged in.</p>

 ### Register
   <!--- register --->